 Green Goddess Dressing

-The Palace Hotel in San Francisco not only claims to have invented turkey tetrazzini in homage to opera diva Luisa Tetrazzini but also Green Goddess Dressing.
+The Palace Hotel in San Francisco has a few iconic foods from California to their credit.
+They claim to have invented turkey tetrazzini in homage to opera diva Luisa Tetrazzini as well as the fan-favorite Green Goddess Dressing.

 The original recipe was made with mayonnaise and served on artichokes.
 These days the hotel’s recipe includes a mayonnaise base (eggs, mustard, oil, and lemon juice) with shallots, capers, chives, spinach, fresh tarragon, chopped parsley, and tarragon vinegar.
 We make an avocado version we adore as a dip.